Juhmutti2/Codeforces/README.md

 -Used less memory than AI
 -Had better code structure than AI

-Used AI was Chat GPT 4.0
+Used AI was Chat GPT 4.0.
+Role of AI was sort of virtual partner.
+"Hey I was better here", "oh my, it was way better there".

 These make up the bulk and lastly some picks are: